remarcable/disrupting-ethberlin/Readme.md

 ### What about privacy and decentralization? 🤔

-I won't worry about privacy or decentralization until people actually use this project.
+We won't worry about privacy or decentralization until people actually use this project.

 There are many ways to implement privacy and decentralization for a project like this, but they weren't a focus due to time constraints.